 This is the process of constantly commenting on other websites and blogs in order to gain a backlink to your own website, this is a black hat tactic and can be done manually or using software.

-A blogger is someone who owns a blog and has a large dedicated following on both their blog and social media.
-More often than not they are also able to make a living of their blog.
+A blogger is someone who owns a blog and has a dedicated following on their blog, often including social media.
+If their following is sufficient and their blog is monetized, they may also be able to make a living off their blog.

 Bot, Robot, Crawler